Meet the AARO Board

 Kathleen Davey Mistry

 PATRICK MORRISSEY is a member of the American community in France since 1997 and is currently a business unit head at a US-based international bank.
 Prior to moving to France, Patrick served as an officer in the US Marine Corps.
 He holds a BA from the University of Pennsylvania and an MBA from HEC Paris.
-Patrick lives in Paris with his wife Anne and his children Alexandre (14) and Hannah (10).
-Patrick is currently a member of the AARO Banking committee.
+Patrick lives in Paris with his wife Anne and his children Alexandre (18) and Hannah (16).
+Patrick focuses on veterans outreach and is a member of the AARO Banking committee.